lilphunky/Flixster/README.md

 <img src="https://i.imgur.com/QVs4aef.gif" width=250><br>

 ### Notes
 I ran into an error where, on launching my app, it would just show a blank black screen.
-I eventually figured out that I had to move the storyboard entry point had to be at the tab controller.
+I eventually figured out that I had to move the storyboard entry point to the tab controller.
 Previously, I had it pointed at the navigation controller that I wanted to be initially displayed.

 ---